oli-obk/ui_test/README.md

 ## Supported magic comment annotations

-If your test tests for failure, you need to add a `//~` annotation where the error is happening to make sure that the test will always keep failing with a specific message at the annotated line.
+If your test tests for failure, you need to add a `//~` annotation where the error is happening to ensure that the test will always keep failing at the annotated line.
+These comments can take two forms:

-`//~ ERROR: XXX` make sure the stderr output contains `XXX` for an error in the line where this comment is written
+* `//~ LEVEL: XXX` matches by error level and message text

-* Also supports `HELP`, `WARN` or `NOTE` for different kind of message
+    * `LEVEL` can be one of the following (descending order): `ERROR`, `HELP`, `WARN` or `NOTE`
-    * if one of those levels is specified explicitly, *all* diagnostics of this level or higher need an annotation.
-If you want to avoid this, just leave out the all caps level note entirely.
+    * If a level is specified explicitly, *all* diagnostics of that level or higher need an annotation.
+To avoid this see `//@require-annotations-for-level`
-* If the all caps note is left out, a message of any level is matched.
-Leaving it out is not allowed for `ERROR` levels.
     * This checks the output *before* normalization, so you can check things that get normalized away, but need to be careful not to accidentally have a pattern that differs between platforms.
     * if `XXX` is of the form `/XXX/` it is treated as a regex instead of a substring and will succeed if the regex matches.
+* `//~ CODE` matches by diagnostic code.
+    * `CODE` can take multiple forms such as: `E####`, `lint_name`, `tool::lint_name`.
+    * This will only match a diagnostic at the `ERROR` level.

 In order to change how a single test is tested, you can add various `//@` comments to the test.
 Any other comments will be ignored, and all `//@` comments must be formatted precisely as